Explain how an architect can determine qualitative requirements.

 Fourth-generation Web Application

-as before, uses the Internet.
-The Web servers and application servers are connected by middleware, which
+Application servers interact with one or more database servers, often running a commercial database such as Oracle or DB2.
+The client–server interaction uses the Internet.
+The Web servers and application servers are connected by middleware

 Figure 2 -6 illustrates a typical configuration for a fourth-generation Web application.